Kraton (polymer)

 Kraton is the trade name given to a number of high-performance elastomers manufactured by Kraton Polymers, and used as synthetic replacements for rubber.
 Kraton polymers offer many of the properties of natural rubber, such as flexibility, high traction, and sealing abilities, but with increased resistance to heat, weathering, and chemicals.

 Company

 The origin of Kraton polymers goes back to the synthetic rubber (GR-S) program funded by the U.S. government during World War II to develop and establish a domestic supply capability for synthetic styrene butadiene rubber (SBR) as an alternative to natural rubber.

 Shell Oil Company purchased the Torrance, California facility from the U.S. government that was built to make synthetic styrene butadiene rubber.
 The company formed Elastomers Division that eventually became Kraton Corporation.
-Shell Oil Company broaden the product portfolio of elastomers in the 1950s, under the technical leadership of Murray Luftglass and Norman R. Legge.
+Shell Oil Company broadened the product portfolio of elastomers in the 1950s, under the technical leadership of Murray Luftglass and Norman R. Legge.